ARTICLE

 • Working out how much you can afford to repay

-• Looking at properties and the market or suburb you are interested in
+• Looking at properties and the market or the suburb you are interested in

 • Reviewing what’s on offer from your lender

-Ticking these boxes are the first steps to starting your home buying journey, and after that comes the pre-approval step.
+Ticking these boxes is the first step to starting your home buying journey.

-Pre-approval is generally seen differently as an official application for credit.
-However, if you apply through multiple lenders or more than a handful of times in a 12 month period, you run the risk of hurting your credit score - as it will likely appear on your credit history - especially if you get knocked back.
+Pre-approval is generally seen differently from an official application for credit.
+However, if you apply through multiple lenders or more than a handful of times in 12 months, you run the risk of hurting your credit score, as it will appear on your credit history.

 About the article